 Although it would be great if we could all hire above average active managers, that only happens in Lake Wobegon.
 Superior managers may exist, but most investors might as well be picking their managers at random.
 I describe the challenge of differentiating luck from skill, and explain how intense competition among investors makes the problem even more difficult.

 KRF: I explain why active investing is always a negative sum game.
 We often hear that now is a good time (or a bad time) for active investing.
 That does not make sense.
 In aggregate, active investors always underperform by their fees and expenses.

-Dimensional Fund Advisors Ltd. is authorised and regulated in the United Kingdom by the Financial Services Authority (FRN: 150100), is registered in England and Wales under Company No. 02569601 and VAT No. 577327607.
-The registered office address of Dimensional Fund Advisors Ltd. is 7 Down Street, London, W1J 7AJ, United Kingdom.
+Dimensional Fund Advisors Ltd. is authorised and regulated by the Financial Conduct Authority (FRN: 150100), is registered in England and Wales under Company No. 02569601 and VAT No. 577327607.
+The registered office address of Dimensional Fund Advisors Ltd. is 20 Triton Street, London, NW1 3BF, United Kingdom.
 Dimensional Fund Advisors Ltd. is a subsidiary of Dimensional Fund Advisors.